I am someone who gets heck-bent on perfecting my current hobby. That current hobby happens to be Homemade New York Style Pizza Dough at the moment.

 I bought the one I linked to above and love it.

-I use a clean putty knife to scrap it off and cleanup is a breeze.
+I use a clean putty knife to scrape it off and cleanup is a breeze.

 I guess the thicker the better when it comes to pizza steels but ours is around 3/16″ thick and it does a great job blackening and charring the bottom of the crust (at 550 degrees Fahrenheit).
 The pizza never sticks.
 We love it.